Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Property Tax

-Normally, persons registering a vehicle in South Carolina must first pay any personal property tax due on the vehicle.
 Nonresident soldiers ( a soldier who is a legal resident of another state but who is placed in South Carolina pursuant to a military order) who wish to register their vehicles in South Carolina may avoid these taxes by taking a recent LES (showing the soldier's home state) and a copy of orders stationing that soldier in South Carolina to the local County Auditors office.

 The local tax office will then provide the soldier a tax exemption form to take to the Department of Motor Vehicles (DMV) office to allow registration.
 There is also a DMV Registration form which the vehicle owner must complete prior to registration in South Carolina.
 You may pick up this form at any local DMV office.

 If a nonresident soldier purchases a car in South Carolina, he/she may avoid paying sales taxes (maximum $300) by completing a Nonresident Military Tax Exemption Certificate.
-These forms are available from the car dealer, the South Carolina Tax Commission or the Client Services Division of the Office of the Staff Judge Advocate.
+These forms are available from the car dealer, the South Carolina Tax Commission or the Client Services Division of the Office of the Staff Judge Advocate.These forms are available from the car dealership.

 Insurance

-South Carolina requires that an automobile operating on its streets and highways be duly insured.
-This means that each vehicle must carry at least the minimum level of liability insurance: $25,000 bodily injury to each person $50,000 bodily injury for each accident $ 25,000 property damage for each accident.
+South Carolina requires that all automobile be duly insured.
+This means that each vehicle must carry at least the minimum level of liability insurance: $25,000 bodily injury to each person $50,000 for all person in one accident, and $ 25,000 property damage for each accident.
+South Carolina also requires that motorist carry Uninsured Motorist Coverage.
+The minimum levels of uninsured motorist coverage are the same as above i.e., 25/50/25) Visit the South Carolina Department of Insurance website here for more information: https://www.doi.sc.gov/588/Automobile-Insurance.

 Motorcycles

-All motorcycles owned by soldiers or family members that are driven on post must be registered at the Safety Office, Bldg 3420 Sightseeing Division Ave, on Beauregard Street.
-Motorcyclists must also meet state and installation requirements and attend a free, day-long course administered by the Safety Office.
+Motorcycles owned by Servicemembers or their Dependents that are driven on post must be registered at the Safety Office, located at 3420 Sightseeing Division Ave, on Beauregard Street.
+The Safety Office can be reached by phone at (803) 751-2541.

 Citations issued for traffic and moving violations on post are handled through the U.S. Magistrate Court.
 An offender can either pay their fine or go before a Magistrate for resolution of the violation.

-Within the city of Coumbia and on Fort Jackson,the speed limit is 30mph, unless otherwise posted.
+Within the city of Columbia and on Fort Jackson,the speed limit is 30mph, unless otherwise posted.
 Right turns on red are permitted, and speed limits on interstate and other highways are strictly enforced.
 Additionally, state law mandates that when windshield wipers are in use, headlights must also be turned on.

 Fort Jackson military police enforce all traffic and on-post violations.
 Parking is not allowed on grass areas and in reserved parking lots on the installation.
 Citations are given for vehicles playing loud music on post.
 Music should not be heard at a distance of more than 125 feet (42 yards).
 Fort Jackson Regulation 385-10 requires all personnel riding bicycles on the installation to wear an approved bicycle safety helmet.